 Normal Fears vs Unhealthy Anxiety

 Children can experience fear as a process of growing up.
 Whenever they are faced with a new and unfamiliar situation they might be anxious.
-New places, new people or even loud noises can elicit a fear response from any child that does not represent a mental health problem.
-Pre-teens and teens are also likely to experience performance anxiety from time to time worrying about a big test coming up, a presentation or other stressful event.
+New places, new people, or even loud noises can elicit a fear response from any child that does not represent a mental health problem.
+Pre-teens and teens are also likely to experience performance anxiety from time to time worrying about a big test coming up, a presentation, or other stressful events.